Belen Fernandez, Please Come Debate Us

 - “Charter Cities: Neoliberal Viagra” Look, priapic snark may win solidarity from people who already agree with you, but let’s really deliberate and leave this claptrap to the next episode of Girls.

 - “blantantly colonial charter city project in Honduras” Now this is a strong assertion.
-I can see how Paul Romer’s original version, which involved the participation of another sovereign, may have led you to this judgment.
+I can see how Paul Romer’s original version, which involved the participation of another sovereign and funding one of the top culinary schools in the world, may have led you to this judgment.
 You would not be the first to arrive at that conclusion.
 Still, if you had followed the developments closely, you would have known that the Hondurans rejected that model long ago in favor of something that would allay fears of giving up sovereignty.

 - “The gist of the project is the creation of free-market enclaves on Honduran territory that are unaccountable to national laws…” This isn’t correct at all.
 For one, the model cities that the Honduras proposed would still be under Honduran criminal law.
 Where they would depart from the rest of Honduras would be in commercial and civil matters.
 But, and this is important, whatever commercial laws were established for a model city would have to be approved by the democratically elected legislature.